 Areas of Town

-- Downtown: Visit the 2nd Street District for a laid-back and chic Austin experience, or check out Austin’s famous 6th Street for a night of mingling and dancing after a long week at work!
+- Downtown: Visit the 2nd Street District for a laid-back and chic Austin experience, or check out Austin’s historic Rainey Street district for a night of mingling and dancing after a long week at work!

 - South Austin: South Congress (SoCo), a unique and trendy area of town, is packed with history, shopping, and a variety of delicious and interesting restaurants.
 Also enjoy the monthly “First Thursdays” event.